International experience

 Global Health

-At WSUSOM we hope our students have the opprtunity to learn about global health through experiential learning opprtunities.
+At WSUSOM we hope our students have the opportunity to learn about global health through experiential learning opportunities.
 We will be partnering with Child Family Health International to meet the most up to date standards for global health learning and engagement.
 We feel our students will be best served by having culturally rich experiences in communities to learn from.

 Please visit the The World Health Student Organization at Wayne State University School of Medicine website and select Trips from the top menu to see the most current Trip locations and information.